Ali2500/ViCaS/README.md

 **Option 2: Download preprocessed videos**

 [Alexey Nekrasov](https://nekrasov.dev/) from the research community has been working with the dataset and was kind enough to upload his preprocessed data to [HuggingFace](https://huggingface.co/datasets/kumuji/ViCaS).
+Simply put the `videos` directory under $VICAS_DIR

 ### Decode Video Frames